 - Offsets: Split the rhizome into parts, making sure each one has at least one healthy root system and leaf.

-Potting and Repotting Alocasia Sinuate
+Potting and Repotting Alocasia Sinuata

 Choosing the Right Pot